HADACA/HADACA/starting_kit/.ipynb_checkpoints/README-checkpoint.md

-This is a sample starting kit for the Iris challenge.
+This is a sample starting kit for the HADACA challenge.
-It uses the well known Iris dataset from Fisher's classic paper (Fisher, 1936).
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

-References and credits:
-R. A. Fisher.
-The use of multiple measurements in taxonomic problems.
-Annual Eugenics, 7, Part II, 179-188 (1936).
+It uses  a small set of patients which have been diagnotised on different stages of cancer, with methylation measurements as features.

 Prerequisites:
 Install Anaconda Python 3.6.6